mananx01/Carpool_icp/README.md

 # 🚗 Instant Carpool - Blockchain-Powered Ride Sharing

-Instant Carpool is a decentralized ride-sharing platform built on the **ICP Blockchain**.
+Instant carpool is a decentralized ride-sharing platform built on the **ICP Blockchain**.
 It enables users to instantly find and share rides in a secure, transparent, and cost-effective manner, eliminating intermediaries and ensuring fair transactions.

 ## 🌟 Key Features
 - **Decentralized & Secure** – Powered by **ICP Blockchain** for trustless transactions.